openaq/openaq-cli/README.md

 `--radius` - The radius in meters to search around the `--coordinates` center point.
 Must be used with `--coordinates`

-`--coordinates` - the center point coordinates for the radius search in from latitude,longitude i.e. y,x.
+`--coordinates` - The center point coordinates for the radius search in form latitude,longitude i.e. y,x.
 Must be used with `--radius`

+`--bbox` - Filter results to those contained within a spatial bounding box, in form minx,miny,maxx,maxy.
+Cannot be used with `--radius`/`--coordinates`

 ---